CTCycle/FEXT-Autoencoder/README.md

 **5) Exit:** close the program immediately

 ### 5.2 Resources
-This folder is used to organize data and results for various stages of the project, including data validation, model training, and evaluation.
-Here you can find the following folders:
+This folder organizes data and results across various stages of the project, such as data validation, model training, and evaluation.
+The directory structure includes the following folders:

 - **checkpoints:** pretrained model checkpoints are stored here, and can be loaded either for resuming training or use them for inference.

-- **dataset:** contains images used to train the autoencoder model.
-Ensure your training data is placed in *dataste/images* and that all images are saved in the correct format (preferably either .jpg or .png).
+- **database:** contains images used to train the autoencoder model and the main database.
+Ensure your training data is placed in *database/images* and that all images are saved in the correct format (preferably either .jpg or .png).
+Graphic validation results are saved in *database/validation*.

 - **inference:** contains images intended as input for inference using a pretrained checkpoint.
 The resulting lower-dimension projections of these images are saved here as .npy files.

 - **logs:** log files are saved here

-- **validation:** here are save the results of data validation processes and the results of the pretrained model evaluation.

 ## 6. Configurations
 For customization, you can modify the main configuration parameters using *settings/configurations.json*.